 Sending Emails to a Non-Existent Recipient Domain

 When the email is delivered to a non-existing recipient domain, it shows a ‘550-Unrouteable address’ error.
 Another reason for the error is when the user sends an email with a wrong typo in the email address.
 In such cases, the email reaches an invalid email address.
-Sending emails to a deleted, deactivated, and expired email domain also causes ‘550-Unrouteable address’ error.
+Configuration errors in email server also cause errors, you can choose any remote server management company like Ideamine to keep your server error-free.
+While sending emails to a deleted, deactivated, and expired email domain also causes ‘550-Unrouteable address’ error.
 So if the recipient email addresses are wrong, the emails would not be delivered and would bounce back to the sender by giving an error message.

 The solution here is to validate the recipient email address while sending the emails and check whether the domain is neither expired nor deactivated.
 In order to validate the email, use the following command:

 Ensure the domain is resolving fine by verifying the DNS resolution results.

 Incorrect MX Records for the Recipient Domain

 The sender email server will not be able to route correctly to the recipient email server unless the MX records are set properly for the recipient domain.
 If there is any error in the DNS settings for the recipient domain, the other external emails servers render the email delivery as unreachable.
 The temporary DNS resolution issues with the sender’s ISP make it difficult to resolve the domain of recipient correctly which lead to the failure of email routing.
 So it gives rise to the bouncing back of emails and thereby the ‘550-Unrouteable address’ error is displayed.

 So as a solution, always verify whether the MX records are correctly set for the recipient or not.
 You can use the following command:

 Always try to connect to the port 25 of the recipient email server and confirm that the connectivity is fine.
 Use the command: